heku4/RTSPProjects/MockCamera/README.md

 In general this is a simple app which can produce multiple RTSP streams to any client.

-Now it works on port `9898` and a client (for example VLC) can connect to the address `rtsp://localhost:9898` and then consume data from rtp-port `10897`.
+Now it works on port `9898` and a client (for example VLC) can connect to the address `rtsp://localhost:9898` and then consume data from own rtp-port.

 ![Screenshot](Screenshot.jpg)